 Section 6.1 Committees

 The Board may, by resolution or resolutions adopted by the Board, appoint one or more committees, each committee to consist of one or more of the directors or other persons.
 Except as herein provided, vacancies in membership of any committee shall be filled by the Board.
 The Board may designate one or more directors or other persons as alternate members of any committee, who may replace any absent or disqualified member at any meeting of the committee.
 In the absence or disqualification of any member of a committee, the member or members thereof present at any meeting and not disqualified from voting, whether or not such member or members constitute a quorum, may unanimously appoint another qualified person to act at the meeting in the place of any such absent or disqualified member.
 Except as otherwise provided by the By-Laws, members of a committee shall hold office for such period as may be fixed by a resolution adopted by the Board.
 Any member of a committee may be removed from such committee only by the Board.
+The composition of all committees comprised solely of directors shall be subject to any requirements set forth in the Certificate of Incorporation.

 The Board may, by resolution or resolutions adopted by the Board, delegate to one or more committees that consist solely of one or more directors the power and authority to act on behalf of the Board in the management of the business and affairs of the Corporation to the extent permitted by law.
 A committee, to the extent permitted by law and provided in the resolution or resolutions creating such committee, may authorize the seal of the Corporation to be affixed to all papers that may require it.